Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 Calculating the Home Sale Exclusion for a Home with Nonqualified Use

-You will only be able to claim 1/6 (= 1 − 10 years/12 years = 1 − 5/6) of the exclusion that you would otherwise be entitled to.
-If your capital gain was $240,000, then you would only be able to exclude $40,000, 1/6 of $240,000.
-Only by owning the property for an additional 3 years so that none of the nonqualified use is within the 5-year lookback period would you be able to claim the full exclusion.
+You can only claim 1/6 (= 1 − 10 years/12 years = 1 − 5/6) of the exclusion that you would otherwise be entitled to.
+If your capital gain was $240,000, then you can only exclude $40,000, 1/6 of $240,000.
+Only by owning the property for an additional 3 years so that none of the nonqualified use is within the 5-year lookback period can you claim the full exclusion.

-Note, that you could rent the house for an additional 3 years after you have lived in it for 2 years and still be able to claim the full exclusion, because the rental period after your use as a primary residence is qualified, so it does not reduce your exclusion.
+Note, that you could rent the house for an additional 3 years after you have lived in it for 2 years and still claim the full exclusion, because the rental period after your use as a primary residence is qualified, so it does not reduce your exclusion.
 Rental property will also have depreciation, which is not excludable and is taxed at a rate equal to the lower of your marginal rate or 25%.
-So if your tax bracket is higher than 25%, then the tax on the recaptured depreciation in the above example = $60,000 × 25% = $15,000.
+So if your tax bracket exceeds 25%, then the tax on the recaptured depreciation in the above example = $60,000 × 25% = $15,000.

 Example: